paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 **(d) Accidents Involving Public Aircraft.—** The Board, in furtherance of its investigative duties with respect to public aircraft accidents under subsection (a)(1)(A) of this section, shall have the same duties and powers as are specified for civil aircraft accidents under sections 1132(a), 1132(b), and 1134(a), (b), (d), and (f) of this title.

 **(e) Accident Reports.—** The Board shall report on the facts and circumstances of each accident investigated by it under subsection (a) or (b) of this section.
-The Board shall make each report available to the public at reasonable cost.
+The Board shall make each report available to the public—

+(1) in electronic form at no cost in a publicly accessible database on a website of the Board; and

+(2) if the electronic form required in paragraph (1) is not printable, in printed form upon a reasonable request at a reasonable cost.

+**(f) Timeliness of Reports.—** If any accident report under subsection (e) is not completed within 2 years from the date of the accident, the Board shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report identifying such accident report and the reasons for which such report has not been completed.
+The Board shall report progress toward completion of the accident report to each such Committees every 90 days thereafter, until such time as the accident report is completed.

 ### Statutory Notes